timokelder/UNSEEN-trends/Notebooks/Forecast_reliability.md

 ![](Forecast_reliability_files/figure-markdown_github/unnamed-chunk-5-1.png)

-Compare the probability with an event occurring to the observed occurrences.
+Compare the forecast probability to the observed frequency of occurrence.
 We show the forecasts of lead time 2.

 ``` r
 #Select the predictor